-How to Get Google Ads Certification: A Step-by-Step Guide
+How to Earn Your Google Ads Certification

 Unless you have previously been certified and/or have a moderate level of Ads experience – don’t skip the training content!

-To become certified you are required to pass the Ads fundamentals exam plus one of the additional exams of your choice.
+To become certified you are required to pass the assessment in any of the respective certification specialties.

-Your certification will then be awarded for that specific product focus area of the second exam you choose.
+Your certification will then be awarded for that specific product focus area.

+You can stop with one specialization, or continue by going through additional specializations until you have mastered and achieved all of those relevant for your desired credentials.

 If you’re an overachiever or love standardized tests, there’s nothing that says you can’t take them all.